EMDR Intensive Therapy in Pennsylvania

 EMDR intensives can help you…

-• get more out of your mental health care — weekly/biweekly sessions stop feeling so repetitive because you have intensive sessions for deep change on that core, recurring issue
+get more out of your mental health care — weekly/biweekly sessions stop feeling so repetitive and start opening more doors because intensives give you deep change on that core, recurring issue

 Let me show you how EMDR intensives are more effective and efficient than weekly EMDR therapy: